-- demonstrate knowledge and insight of the ethics of the management accountant in exercising his / her responsibility in an organisation; - demonstrate knowledge and insight of the planning process and to prepare short term and long term budgets for an organisation;

-- prepare flexible budgets for various activity levels of an organisation, and to analyse and interpret cost variances for controlling purposes; - demonstrate knowledge and insight of standard costing as cornerstone of budgeting, and to analyse and interpret standard cost variances; - demonstrate knowledge and insight of direct and absorption costing systems used for internal and external reporting purposes; - demonstrate knowledge and insight in segmental reporting and transfer prices.
+- demonstrate knowledge and insight of the ethics of the management accountant in exercising his / her responsibility in an organisation; - demonstrate knowledge and insight of the planning process and to prepare short term and long term budgets for an organisation; - prepare flexible budgets for various activity levels of an organisation, and to analyse and interpret cost variances for controlling purposes; - demonstrate knowledge and insight of standard costing as cornerstone of budgeting, and to analyse and interpret standard cost variances: - demonstrate knowledge and insight of direct and absorption costing systems used for internal and external reporting purposes; - demonstrate knowledge and insight in segmental reporting and transfer prices.

-Assessment modes: Assessment criteria will be communicated at the beginning of the semester via the working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.